ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 asynchronous task executed by the Tango device server.

 The LRC is initiated by a Tango command which returns a command ID.
-The client subscribes to LRC attributes which provide information about the asynchronous task fulfilling their command, using the command ID to determine if the information relates to _their_ task.
-Once the task has finished there will be an associated ``result`` which the client will be notified of via the LRC attributes, see XXX.
+The client subscribes to LRC attributes which provide information about the various asynchronous tasks fulfilling LRCs.
+The client uses the command ID to determine which the information in the LRC attributes relates to the task fulfilling *their* LRC.
+Once the task has finished there will be an associated ``result`` which the client will be notified of via the LRC attributes, see :ref:`lrc-client-server-protocol`.

-..
-TODO Replace XXX with link to "Client/Server LRC protocol" page

-With this defintion, coordinating asynchronous operations with LRCs is very similar to how asynchronous operations are coordinated in a traditional control system, as described above.
+With this definition, coordinating asynchronous operations with LRCs is very similar to how asynchronous operations are coordinated in a traditional control system, as described above.
 The key differences are the following: